Aleutian Islands: Geography

 All six are located between 51° and 55° N latitude and 172° E and 163° W longitude.
-The largest islands in the Aleutians are Attu (the farthest from the mainland), and Unalaska, Umnak, and Unimak in the Fox Islands.
+The largest islands in the Aleutians are Attu, and Unalaska, Umnak, and Unimak in the Fox Islands.
 The largest of those is Unimak Island, with an area of 1,571.41 mi^{2} (4,069.9 km^{2}), followed by Unalaska Island, the only other Aleutian Island with an area over 1,000 square miles (2,600 km^{2}).

 The axis of the archipelago near the mainland of Alaska has a southwest trend, but at Tanaga Island (about 178° W) its direction changes to the northwest.
 This change of direction corresponds to a curve in the line of volcanic fissures that have contributed their products to the building of the islands.
 Such curved chains are repeated about the Pacific Ocean in the Kuril Islands, the Japanese chain, and in the Philippines.
 All these island arcs are at the edge of the Pacific Plate and experience much seismic activity, but are still habitable; the Aleutians lie between the Pacific and North American tectonic plates.
 The general elevation is greatest in the eastern islands and least in the western.
 The island chain is a western continuation of the Aleutian Range on the mainland.

 The great majority of the islands bear evident marks of volcanic origin, and there are numerous volcanic cones on the north side of the chain, some of them active; many of the islands, however, are not wholly volcanic, but contain crystalline or sedimentary rocks, and also amber and beds of lignite.
 The coasts are rocky and surf-worn, and the approaches are exceedingly dangerous, the land rising immediately from the coasts to steep, bold mountains.